dkim3300/GMTradeSimulator/README.md

 As a user, I want to be able to load and save the state of my application by clicking the "Save" and "Load" options

+# Phase 4: Task 2

+Example:

+Thu Mar 31 22:52:39 PDT 2022
+Assigned Brock Boeser to current team
+Thu Mar 31 22:52:39 PDT 2022
+Assigned Elias Pettersson to current team
+Thu Mar 31 22:52:39 PDT 2022
+Assigned Quinn Hughes to current team
+Thu Mar 31 22:53:52 PDT 2022
+Setting Daniel Kim shooting rating to: 1
+Thu Mar 31 22:53:52 PDT 2022
+Setting Daniel Kim skating rating to: 1
+Thu Mar 31 22:53:52 PDT 2022
+Setting Daniel Kim puck skill rating to: 1
+Thu Mar 31 22:53:52 PDT 2022
+Setting Daniel Kim hockey IQ rating to: 1
+Thu Mar 31 22:53:52 PDT 2022
+Setting Daniel Kim compete level rating to: 1
+Thu Mar 31 22:53:52 PDT 2022
+Assigned Daniel Kim to current team
+Thu Mar 31 22:54:01 PDT 2022
+Player moved to trading block from current team: Brock Boeser Thu Mar 31 22:54:01 PDT 2022
+Player moved to trading block from current team: Quinn Hughes Thu Mar 31 22:54:01 PDT 2022
+Player moved to trading block from current team: Daniel Kim Thu Mar 31 22:54:02 PDT 2022
+Assigned Jack Hughes to current team
+Thu Mar 31 22:54:02 PDT 2022
+Player moved to current team from trading block: Jack Hughes Thu Mar 31 22:54:02 PDT 2022
+Assigned Auston Matthews to current team
+Thu Mar 31 22:54:02 PDT 2022
+Player moved to current team from trading block: Auston Matthews Thu Mar 31 22:54:24 PDT 2022
+Setting Daniel Kim position to: Forward
+Thu Mar 31 22:54:24 PDT 2022
+Setting Daniel Kim skating rating to: 5
+Thu Mar 31 22:54:24 PDT 2022
+Setting Daniel Kim shooting rating to: 5
+Thu Mar 31 22:54:24 PDT 2022
+Setting Daniel Kim puck skill rating to: 5
+Thu Mar 31 22:54:24 PDT 2022
+Setting Daniel Kim compete level rating to: 5
+Thu Mar 31 22:54:24 PDT 2022
+Setting Daniel Kim hockey IQ rating to: 5
+Thu Mar 31 22:54:46 PDT 2022
+Setting Tyler Motte shooting rating to: 3
+Thu Mar 31 22:54:46 PDT 2022
+Setting Tyler Motte skating rating to: 3
+Thu Mar 31 22:54:46 PDT 2022
+Setting Tyler Motte puck skill rating to: 3
+Thu Mar 31 22:54:46 PDT 2022
+Setting Tyler Motte hockey IQ rating to: 3
+Thu Mar 31 22:54:46 PDT 2022
+Setting Tyler Motte compete level rating to: 3
+Thu Mar 31 22:54:46 PDT 2022
+Assigned Tyler Motte to current team
+Thu Mar 31 22:54:51 PDT 2022
+Assigned Daniel Kim to current team
+Thu Mar 31 22:54:51 PDT 2022
+Player moved to current team from trading block: Daniel Kim

+# Phase 4: Task 3

+1) Creating an abstract class for CurrentTeamDialog, TradingBlockDialog, and AllPlayerDialog.
+After examining my code, there are a fair amount of code duplication that could have been diminished with a higher-level abstract class.
+   For example, putting all the player's names into a string array occurs in each of the three methods above that could have been refactored.
+2) Creating an abstract class for MakePlayerDialog and EditPlayerDialog.
+After examining my mode, there were a fair amount of code duplication that could have been diminshed with a higher-level abstract class.
+For example, in the setAttributes method, the way each player has their attributes set is the same, so refactoring an abstract class that encompasses this method for MakePlayerDialog and EditPlayerDialog could use would improve my code.